seznam/ima/docs/tutorial/static-view.md

 and replace them with ES2015 [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
 and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

+---

-Anyway, that's it for this part of the tutorial, so head over to the [part 3](Tutorial,-part-3) to learn about application state.
+That's it for this part of the tutorial,
+[so head over to the part 3](/tutorial/adding-some-state.html) to learn about application state.